WPClubManager/wp-club-manager/readme.txt

 WP Club Manager is easy to set-up and has everything you need to build and manage an amazing sports club website.

 == Description ==
-= Build A Pro Sports Club Website =
+= Build A Pro Sports Club Website With No Hassle =
 WP Club Manager is a sports plugin used to create and manage a club website with WordPress.
 Quick and easy to set-up, you can manage clubs, player profiles and performance data, staff, sponsors, league tables, keep track of your fixtures and results and loads more.

 = Endorsed by USA Rugby =